francianepovoa/cryptodash/README.md

 ## Set your CryptoCompare API Key

-Remember to replace the `cc.setApiKey` variable in your `AppProvider.jsx`with your own Key from the CryptoCompare!
+Remember to replace the `cc.setApiKey` variable in your `AppProvider.jsx`with your own API key from the CryptoCompare!
 You can create a free API key in the CryptoCompare website.
-It's also possible to use the application without an API key but there are limits related to speed and fetching data.
+It is also possible to use the application without an API key but there are limits related to speed and fetching data.

 ```bash
 # Use without an API key